 For everything you need to know about the game ahead of launch, check out this detailed Crimson Desert release date and preview breakdown.

-It didn't stop there.
-By the time the market closed Thursday, shares had settled at ₩46,000 ($30.70), locking in a total single-day decline of 29.8%, as reported by Seoul Economic Daily.
+The bleeding didn't stop there.
+By Thursday's close, shares had fallen to ₩46,000 ($30.70), cementing a total single-day decline of 29.8%.

-Moderately Good Isn't Good Enough for Wall Street
+Moderately good isn't good enough for Wall Street

 Here's the thing: Crimson Desert isn't a disaster.
 The game has received what most would call a moderately positive reception.
 The market, however, had clearly priced in something closer to a phenomenon.

-Crimson Desert had been building serious hype on the back of its visually stunning world design, and investors appear to have expected that visual ambition to translate into near-universal critical acclaim.
+Crimson Desert had been building serious hype on the back of its visually stunning world design, and investors clearly expected that visual ambition to translate into near-universal critical acclaim.
 When the reviews landed and that didn't happen, the correction was swift and severe.

 It's a familiar pattern in the games industry, where publicly traded developers can see their valuations swing dramatically based on critical reception alone, regardless of how the actual product performs with players.